-The sensor is a 47kΩ Negative Temperature Coefficient resistor.
+The temperature sensor is a 47kΩ Negative Temperature Coefficient resistor.
 Often known as a NTC thermistor.

-These are very robust, very cheap and I have designed a simple temperature circuit that automatically turns on and off a pump to circulate water through the panel when the sun shines.
+These are simple, robust, very cheap and I have designed a simple temperature circuit that automatically turns on and off a pump to circulate water through the panel when the sun shines.

 The rest of the stuff was either given to me or found in my workshop :)